apache/incubator-livy-website/site/community.md

   * If the pull request is still a work in progress, and so is not ready to be merged, but needs to be pushed to Github to facilitate review, then add [WIP] after the component.

+4. Link your patch with it's associated JIRA by adding a link on the JIRA to your pull request and including a link to the JIRA in your pull request.

 ### Source Code